Varun Sivaram

-Varun Srinivasan Sivaram (born 1989) is an American physicist, clean energy executive, and former U.S. diplomat.
-He is Group Senior Vice President, member of the Group Executive Team, and Head of Strategy, Innovation, Portfolio, and Partnerships and M&A at Ørsted, a clean energy company with the world's largest offshore wind energy portfolio.
-He has previously served in the U.S. State Department as managing director for clean energy and senior advisor to U.S. Special Presidential Envoy for Climate John Kerry, as the chief technology officer (CTO) of ReNew Power, India's largest renewable energy company, on the faculty of Columbia University, as the director of the energy and climate program at the Council on Foreign Relations (CFR), and as a senior energy advisor to the mayor of Los Angeles and governor of New York.
+Varun Srinivasan Sivaram (born 1989) is an American former U.S. State Department policy advisor and clean energy entrepreneur.

+He has previously worked in the U.S. State Department as an advisor to U.S. Special Presidential Envoy for Climate John Kerry, as the chief technology officer (CTO) of ReNew Power, India's largest renewable energy company, on the faculty of Columbia University, as the director of the energy and climate program at the Council on Foreign Relations (CFR), and as a senior energy advisor to the mayor of Los Angeles and governor of New York.

 Education

 Sivaram graduated from Saratoga High School in Saratoga, California.
 Sivaram holds a B.S. in engineering physics and a B.A. in international relations from Stanford University, where he was inducted into Phi Beta Kappa and was awarded a Truman Scholarship.
 He also holds a DPhil in condensed matter physics from the University of Oxford, St. John's College, where he was a Rhodes Scholar.
 While at Oxford, his research investigated the use of perovskite solar cells and was supervised by Henry Snaith.